bapandas5325/Basic-JavaScript-Projects/README.md

-# Basic JavaScript Projects
+# JavaScript Projects

-Welcome to my repository of Basic JavaScript Projects!
+Welcome to my repository of JavaScript Projects!
 Here, you'll find the projects I've completed as I continue to learn JavaScript.
 Each project showcases different aspects of web development, using various technologies.

 ## Projects